PetrGlad/emmate/README.md

 Have to explore following options for the further development

 * Use [Tokio](https://github.com/tokio-rs/tokio) for scheduling instead of spinning in a thread.
-* Or, be based on [Dropseed](https://github.com/MeadowlarkDAW/dropseed) (which is used in MeadowlarkDAW)
-* Or, ideally, participate in [MeadowlarkDAW](https://github.com/MeadowlarkDAW/Meadowlark) - but I am not comfortable to take on that yet.
+* Ideally, this should be a part of some open source DAW.
+I found one that is written in Rust, [MeadowlarkDAW](https://github.com/MeadowlarkDAW/Meadowlark).
+It is open source but not a collaborative project (as stated in its README).
 * Think if using midi events directly makes sense.
 See e.g. `track::to_lane_events`.
   This will require
     * To handle ignored/unused events along with notes and sustain.
     * Midi events have starting times relative to previous ones.
-May need some indexing mechanism (e.g. range tree) that would help to find absolute timings of the midi events.
+May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.

 # Implementation notes

-Unless stated/declared otherwise
+Unless stated otherwise

 * Integer-typed times are in microseconds.
-* Ranges assumed to be half open (excluding end/highest value).
+* Ranges assumed to be half open, excluding end (upper bound) value.

 # Notes

 SMD - Standard MIDI File.

 Rodio and other libraries use interleaved stream format 1 sample of each channel, then 2 sample of each channel and so on (ch1s1, ch2s1, ...., ch1s2, ch2s2, ....).
+This seems to be a convention but is not documented anywhere for some reason.

 Diagnostic commands